 The first step to overcoming this is to admit that you have room for improvement.
 The second step is to measure customer satisfaction to find out where you currently stand.

-How to Measure Customer Satisfaction: A Simple Framework
+How to Measure Customer Satisfaction

-- Make Adjustments
+- Make adjustments and repeat.

 When embarking on any sort of campaign, it's helpful to take a step back and ask, “Why are we doing this?”

 In business, one must weigh the value of information — the customer satisfaction data — against the cost of collecting it — the survey process.
 To be honest, if you won‘t change anything after collecting your customer satisfaction data, you’re better off not collecting it at all.
 It's going to take time and effort, so you need to put it to use.

 Depending on your business or organizational capabilities, there‘s a lot you can do with this information.
 It’s important to have a goal in mind so you can get the most out of your customer data.
 Every business faces disappointed or upset customers, but not every company has a solution.

 With that in mind, the specific solution isn't necessarily the important part here.
 The important part is stepping back and saying, “If we see that a segment of our customers is unsatisfied, what will we do about it?”

 Once your goals are defined, you need an actionable plan to achieve them.
 Before collecting customer data, your team should outline the actions you'll take after feedback is gathered and analyzed.
 Some examples you can execute are:

 - Improve key UX bottlenecks that contribute to poor customer experience.

 - Expedite customer support interactions with the most frustrated customers.